 Meg has over 25 years of industry experience.
 Prior to joining Carnegie in 2017, Meg was a Partner, Portfolio Manager and member of the Investment Committee at Midwest Investment Management for 17 years.
 Prior to that, Meg worked at Key Bank as an Institutional Pension Plan Relationship Manager working with corporations to service their retirement plans.

-She acquired her BS in Finance from the University of Dayton and an MBA from the Weatherhead School of Management at Case Western Reserve University.
 Meg currently is an Investment Committee Member for the Gesu Endowment and Scholarship Funds.
 She has previously served in several other capacities for Gesu Church and Gesu School.
+She earned her Bachelor of Science in Finance from the University of Dayton and a Master of Business Administration from the Weatherhead School of Management at Case Western Reserve University.
 Meg lives in University Heights with her husband and children.

 Carnegie Investment Counsel is a federally registered investment adviser under the Investment Advisers Act of 1940.
 Registration as an investment adviser does not imply a certain level of skill or training.
 The oral and written communications of an adviser provide you with information about which you determine to hire or retain an adviser.
 Neither the information nor any opinion expressed is to be construed as a solicitation to buy or sell a security or the provision of personalized investment, tax or legal advice.